All applications must satisfy the following criteria:

 1. DOEN prefers to support initiatives which focus on innovative business models to accelerate the energy transition in the Netherlands.
 Mainly for households and / or MKB (?)

-2. In Africa / India DOEN focuses primarily on innovative initiatives which focus on access to sustainable energy, for households and MKB.
+2. In East Africa and India DOEN focuses primarily on innovative initiatives which focus on access to sustainable energy, for households and MKB.

 1. Regular maintenance and/or the sustainable refurbishment of public buildings and/or public services (i.e., monumental buildings, swimming pools, sport centers, neighborhood and/or community buildings, churches, etc.).